 The research proposal is an important part of a PhD application.
 But what else should you be doing?

-A strong research proposal will play a big part in winning PhD funding.
-Read one student's story.
+A strong research proposal will play a big part in winning PhD funding - find out what it's like to write one.